kcrary/istari/docs/tactics.md

     As `inversion` but does not invoke the typechecker.

-- `mimic /[hyps]/`
+- `mimic /[hyp h]/ /[names]/`

-  An ersatz `subst`, suitable for when the conclusion is not yet known to be well-formed.
-For each hypothesis `x` in the list: finds another hypothesis with type `x = M : A` or `M = x : A` where `M`'s head is a constructor, and makes `x` look like `M` by destructing `x` and discharging all the possibilities that don't look like `M`.
-  Will generate new variables for the subterms of `x`, and equalities relating those variables to `M`'s subterms.
+  An ersatz substitution tactic suitable for when the conclusion is not yet known to be well-formed.
+If `h`'s type is `x = M : A` or `M = x : A` where `M`'s head is a constructor, the tactic makes `x` look like `M` by destructing `x` and discharging all the possibilities that don't look like `M`.
+Will generate new variables for the subterms of `x`, and new equations relating those new variables to `M`'s subterms.
+The subterm variables will be named using the supplied names (additional names will be invented if not enough are supplied) and will appear in the context where `x` was.

-  Mimic will substitute new variables away if they do not appear in the conclusion, and if their equality hypothesis has the appropriate type.
-(The latter might fail because the types of the variable and the equality might depend on equal but distinct indices and the equality between those indices could not be substituted away.)
+  The equations' names will be invented, and will appear at the bottom.

   Mimic will never substitute for any variable that appears in the conclusion.
 Thus, it is suitable for situations in which the conclusion is not yet known to be well-formed.
 If the conclusion *is* known to be well-formed, `subst` is always preferable.

-  + `mimicRaw /[hyps]/`
+  + `mimicRaw /[hyp]/ /[names]/`

     As `mimic` but does not invoke the typechecker.